neurodata/brainlit/README.md

 #### Other potential fixes

+Potentially, `gcc` is missing, which is necessary for wheel installation from Python 3.6 onwards.

-- Install [gcc for Windows](https://www.guru99.com/c-gcc-install.html) and run `pip install brainlit -e . --no-cache-dir`
+- Install [gcc for Windows](https://www.guru99.com/c-gcc-install.html) and run `pip install brainlit -e . --no-cache-dir`.

+Post-Python 3.6, windows handles wheels through the Microsoft Manifest Tool, it might be missing.

-- Add the [Microsoft Manifest Tool](https://docs.microsoft.com/en-us/windows/win32/sbscs/mt-exe) to the `PATH` variable
+- Add the [Microsoft Manifest Tool](https://docs.microsoft.com/en-us/windows/win32/sbscs/mt-exe) to the `PATH` variable.

 ## How to use Brainlit